julianpoy/recipesage-docs/docs/tutorials/labels/create.md

 ---
-title: Creating & Assigning Labels to Recipes
+title: Labelling Recipes
 ---

 Labels are an excellent way of organizing your recipes.
 Think of labels as folders, but where a single recipe can be in multiple folders!

-The process for creating a label is the same process as assigning an existing label to a given recipe.
-To add a label to a recipe, enter the label name in the field below the labels header as shown above, and press enter to save.

-Suggestions will be shown below the field as you type - they will be filtered as you type your label name.
-You can click a suggestion to automatically add that label.
-To remove a label, just click the trash can icon.
+## Creating Labels and Assigning Labels to Recipes

+Both creating a label _and_ adding a label to a recipe can be done from the [📖 edit recipe page](../recipes/edit-recipe.md).

+To add a label to a recipe, open the [📖 edit recipe page](../recipes/edit-recipe.md) and scroll to the bottom.
+Here, you'll see a an area to assign labels to the recipe.
+To add a label, search for the label name you'd like to add to the recipe (whether it already exists or not!).
+If you're entering a label that does not exist, you'll see "click to create" as a suggestion.
+If you're entering a label that already exists, you'll see "click to select" as a suggestion.
+After you're done adding labels to your recipe, click the "save" button at the bottom of the page.

 After assigning labels to your recipes, you can [📖 filter by label](./filtering.md).

-**Note:** Labels only exist while they're assigned to a recipe.
-Once you remove a label from all recipes, the label will cease to exist.
-This is by design - labels are treated as tags.
+*Note:* You can also [create & manage labels here](./manage-labels.md).